NicoloCavalli95horses/KMS-web-testing/content/02 Literature/papers/JWT (JSON Web Token)/JSON Web Token Penetration Testing on Cookie Storage with CSRF Techniques.md

 - User logs in and server sends JWT as cookie
 - User visits a malicious site containing a hidden form or an automatic request to a legitimate site's API
 - Browser sees JWT cookie as valid and automatically attaches it to the request, because cookies are automatically sent in requests to the domain it belongs to
-- Server accepts CSRF request, because JWT in cookie is valid.
+- Server accepts CSRF request, because JWT is valid.
 - Attacker can performs actions with victim's account (e.g. password change, transfers, etc.).

 ---